Quickstart: Set and retrieve a secret from Azure Key Vault using PowerShell

 |Click the Cloud Shell button on the menu in the upper right of the Azure portal.|

-If you choose to install and use PowerShell locally, this tutorial requires Azure PowerShell module version 5.1.1 or later.
-Run
+If you choose to install and use PowerShell locally, this tutorial requires Azure PowerShell module version 1.0.0 or later.
+Type

 Create a resource group